Cattleya mossiae

 an epiphyte native to India, Burma, Thailand and Malaya, fragrant

-native to China, the plant has been the center of conservation
+native to China, the plant has been the center of conservation efforts

 Southern Brazil